LF-digitala-kanaler/LFDS/content/components/web/data-visualization/bar-graph.md

         * This leads to bar charts not being recommended if you expect the difference between the various bars to be small, as it will be hard for the user to read the chart and gain any meaningful insights from it.

-      ### Legends and colors
+      ### Legends and colours

-      All the graphs have the same legends and color styles, read more [here](/patterns/general-patterns/graphs-and-when-to-use-them#the-different-parts).
+      All the graphs have the same legends and colour styles, read more [here](/patterns/general-patterns/graphs-and-when-to-use-them#the-different-parts).

       When to use different graphs you find [here](/patterns/general-patterns/graphs-and-when-to-use-them#type-of-graph).